Teduuu/Search-for-ZCPs/README.md

 # Search-for-ZCPs
-Finding for ZCPs
 This is a project in sequence design class
+Finding for L=43 Z-Complementary Pairs